dsp-uga/vivien-p3/README.md

  - Calculate IoU accuracy
  - Export predicted mask images

-#### Notes:
+### Notes:
 Average accuracy for the test set of 211 videos were around 29%.
 Additionally, median filter has been implemented however, performed worse.
 Ways to explore more: FFT and optical flow.

-#### References:
+### References:
 https://docs.opencv.org/master/

 ## Pyramid Scene Parsing Network

 Pyrammid Scene Parsing Network(PSPNet) is used here for deep learning based segmentation.
 Implemented by using M2Lab open library.

 The model is pretrained on VOC 12 dataset with augmentation.
 And the model is modified and further trained on Cilia dataset for 5k epochs.

+### Performance
 The final performance is listed below.

 | Class      | IoU   | Acc   |
 | :--------: | :---------: |:-------:|